 - In addition, the Build button, originally added in March 2021, remains available from Edit mode for a New Quiz, at bottom right near the Save button.

-Canvas's New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually replace Classic Quizzes.
+Canvas's New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually replace Classic Quizzes in December 2022.
 New Quizzes offers many benefits for remote exams, including an easy-to-use quiz building environment.

 Creating a Quiz

 To create a new quiz...

 - From the left navigation of your Canvas course, choose Quizzes then click the +Quiz button.
 You can create a quiz using Classic Quizzes or New Quizzes.
 Choose New Quizzes unless you need to bulk download file-upload submissions or download a spreadsheet containing all quiz responses (such as for a survey).
-These functions are available only in Classic Quizzes).
+These functions are available only in Classic Quizzes.

 - Click Submit.

 Adding Instructions and Questions

-- Open the Build tab to start adding the quiz instructions and questions.
+- From the Build tab, add the quiz instructions and questions.